Flirting in the Digital Age: Sliding into DMs Like a Pro

 Example:

-“Okay, serious question: Does pineapple belong on pizza, or is that a crime against humanity?”
+“Important question: Does pineapple belong on pizza, or is that a crime against humanity?”

 8. Master the Art of Emojis

-Good Use of Emojis:
+Good use of emojis:

-9. Transition to IRL Conversations
+9. Transition to Real Life

 Example: